icubam/icubam/doc/backoffice.md

 # Backoffice server

-## Rendering third party figures /operational-dashboard
+## Rendering third party figures in /operational-dashboard

-To render external figures at the `/operational-dashboard` endpoint the `config.toml` used to run the server must contain a valid `extra_plots_dir` entry, e.g.
+To render external figures with the `/operational-dashboard` endpoint, the `config.toml` used to run the server must contain a valid `extra_plots_dir` entry, e.g.